-I can always count on my friend Sarena, of The Non-Dairy Queen, for healthy versions of typically indulgent dishes.
-She turned an ordinary breakfast favorite into these high protein almond flour pancakes.
+Updated!
+I can always count on my friend Sarena (former blogger The Non-Dairy Queen, current recipe creator extraordinaire for Bob’s Red Mill) to create healthy versions of typically indulgent dishes.
+For example, she turned ordinary pancakes into these high protein almond flour pancakes.
 This easy recipe is not only dairy-free, it’s also gluten-free, grain-free, oil-free, and sugar-free!
-She even skips the gums and starches, which are often found in gluten-free recipes.
+She even skips the gums and starches.

 High Protein Almond Flour Pancakes without Dairy, Gluten, Sugar, or Oil

 How does she do it?
 Sarena uses a blend of egg whites, almond flour, and buckwheat flour as her naturally magic combination.
 Remember, eggs are not dairy, and they are a great source of protein.
 They also provide incredible binding power in recipes like this one.

 Almond flour is one of my favorite flours, gluten-free or otherwise.
 It is denser, offering a heartier vibe, and also naturally balanced in fat and protein to provide some richness and structure to recipes.

 Buckwheat flour has no relation to wheat – it’s completely gluten-free, and some consider it to be grain-free since it’s a “pseudo-grain.”
 It isn’t usually classified as a paleo food, but some people on a paleo diet do consume buckwheat.

 Special Diet Notes: High Protein Almond Flour Pancakes

 By ingredients, this recipe is dairy-free / non-dairy, gluten-free, grain-free, peanut-free, soy-free, vegetarian, oil-free, added sugar-free, and possibly keto-friendly for some people.
 This recipe is very low carb compared to your average flapjacks!

 - ¾ cup + ½ cup egg whites, divided